Derived Hecke algebra and cohomology of arithmetic groups: Derived Hecke algebra

 is a quasi-isomorphism, in the derived category of $S$-modules.
 This follows from the fact that the terms $C^*(V_v)$ have no higher cohomology as $K_v/V_v$-modules, because each $C^j(V_v)$ is the module of $S$-valued functions on a free $K_v/V_v$-set and is in particular induced from a representation of the trivial group.

 We have exhibited a quasi-isomorphism

 between $C^*(Y(K))$ and a complex that represents the derived invariants of $K_v$ acting on $M$.
 Thus \eqref{HGUderived} gives a natural right action of $\mathscr{H}(G_v, K_v)$ on the cohomology of $Y(K)$.

-(Although this is strictly a right action, we will often write it on the left, which conforms more to the usual notation for Hecke operators; the reader should therefore remember that the multiplication needs to be appropriately switched at times, but this will cause almost no issue because the derived Hecke algebra will prove to be graded-commutative at all the places we use.)
+\begin{remark} Although this is strictly a right action, we will often write it on the left, which conforms more to the usual notation for Hecke operators; the reader should therefore remember that the multiplication needs to be appropriately switched at times, but this will cause almost no issue because the derived Hecke algebra will prove to be graded-commutative at all the places we use. \end{remark}

 Of course, this description is totally incomprehensible; thus we now work on translating it to something more usable.